bb-hajirah/COMP2113-Group-3-COBRA/README.md

 No non-standard C/C++ libraries are used in this project.
 The code is compatible with standard libraries and does not require additional installations.

 ## Acknowledgment 🙏
-We took inspiration from the YouTube video by NVitanovic to understand the basic structure of the game.
-[Watch here](https://www.youtube.com/watch?v=E_-lMZDi7Uw).
+We took inspiration from the YouTube video by NVitanovic to understand the basic structure of the game. [[Watch here](https://www.youtube.com/watch?v=E_-lMZDi7Uw)]